WyattRoss/NeovimWorkshop/deck.md

 # Closing notes
 General tips:
 - Organize your dotfiles (and all text configs) in a git repo.
 Doing it in a bare git repo makes this relatively painless.
 [Relevant article](https://www.atlassian.com/git/tutorials/dotfiles)
-- If you need to learn Vim motions, if you have normal Vim installed, the `Vimtutor` command will give you a good introduction.
+- If you need to learn Vim motions, open neovim and use the `:Tutor` command, that will walk you through the basics at least.

 Plugin honorable mentions:
 - nvim-autopairs: Automatic quotes and brackets, can even be made more context aware with treesitter.